 • common in ischemic stroke or ICH

-• usually absent in SAH and the early phase of sinus thrombosis
+• usually absent in SAH and during the early phases of cerebral sinus thrombosis

 Common signs and symptoms